Phalacrocorax-gaimardi/hpmicrosimr/README.md

 such as oil $`\rightarrow`$ gas are excluded as this is not an option for households not near the gas network.

-A more significant, event from the point of view of energy efficiency is the decision by a household to carry out a deep home energy efficiency retrofit (DER).
+A less common, but more significant, event from the point of view of energy efficiency is the decision by a household to carry out a home energy efficiency retrofit.
 The rate at which households take this option is set by a parameter *p.* fit from calibration to historical data.
-The household investment decision involves a choice of $HLI$ upgrade from $HLI_{old} \rightarrow HLI_{new}$, as well as a potential technology change from $tech_{old} \rightarrow tech_{new}$.
+The household investment decision involves a choice of $`BER`$ upgrade from $`BER_{old} \rightarrow BER_{new}`$, as well as a potential technology shift from $`tech_{old} \rightarrow tech_{new}`$.
 The household may also choose to retain their current heating system.
 This choice may be advantageous if the expected residual value of the existing asset is high.
-A function **optimise_upgrade()** determines the optimum upgrade choice, including the effect of any currently applicable grants.
+A function **optimise_upgrade()** determines the optimum upgrade choice, including the effect of all currently applicable grants.

 Applications of *hpmicrosimr* are to project energy efficiency outcomes